Gmsh/Elmer export¶

 We recommend using the n_workers approach for simple systems when computing queues are not needed (no shared resources), and Slurm approach for more complicated resource allocations (for example multiple users using the same machine).

-Gmsh can also be parallelized (second level of parallelization) using OpenMP:
+Gmsh can also be parallelized using OpenMP:

 'gmsh_n_threads': -1, # <---------- This defines the number of processes in the